Running Exosphere

 • If you use Ubuntu or Debian, you may also need to apt-get install nodejs-legacy.

-Then install the project's dependencies (including Elm).
-Convenience command to do this (run from the root of the exosphere repo):
+Install the project's dependencies (including Elm) using npm.
+From the root of the exosphere repo run:

 npm install